• Skip to primary navigation

 • Enjoy adding a pop of color to your salad with delightful pomegranate seeds

-• You’ll love eating healthy with all the seasonal ingredients wrapped up in this salad
+• You’ll love all the seasonal ingredients wrapped up in this salad

 • This salad is served at room temperature so you can make it in advance and forget about it